 The Most Flattering Tights

 Style du Monde

 Spanx Luxe Leg Tights (£35)

-The Spanx tights promise a lot—the package tells me they'll "flatten my stomach and firm my butt and thighs."
-They're high-waisted (they almost reach my bra line) and fitted with in-built shaping shorts, which do noticeably smooth my stomach and thighs, making them the best option if you're wearing them with anything slinky or fitted.
+The Spanx tights promise a lot—the package tells me they will "flatten my stomach and firm my butt and thighs."
+They're high waisted (they almost reach my bra line) and fitted with in-built shaping shorts, which do noticeably smooth my stomach and thighs, making them the best option if you're wearing them with anything slinky or fitted.
 When you first try them on, the shapers do feel tight, but after five minutes or so, they felt comfortable enough to wear for the day, and they're not as constricting as classic Spanx.
 Although, due to the sculpting high waistband, I wouldn't wear these as an everyday tight.

 The Closest to "Perfect"

 London-based brand Heist has a lot of hype, as it claims to have created the perfect pair of tights.
 Out of the 23 tights I tried, these were my favourite, as thanks to the high thread count (5000 yarns of nylon compared to the average 500), they're soft, and the stretchy waistband and removal of the gusset means they keep their shape and don't droop (gone are the days of trying to find a quiet corner to subtly hoist up your saggy tights).
 You also don't realise quite how annoying the centre seam and seams on the toes are until they are gone—the only seams on Heist tights are at the base of your foot so they don't snag against your toenails.
 They might be more expensive, however, with detailed washing instructions and the snag-free design, they're a sensible investment.
 I was so impressed that I texted my mum to tell her to buy a pair.